 #4 MARIE ROUGE

 Marie Rouge is a young photographer , at the front of 21st century’s aesthetic renewal.
 Inbetween photoreporting for the french newspaper Liberation, she grasps the sweetness of the catchy faces of artistic and intellectual new wave.
-Her tender aesthetic, sometimes at the edge of kitsch style, makes her pictures an ode to her models, to outstanding beauties and to colour.
+Her tender aesthetic, sometimes at the edge of kitsch style, makes her pictures an ode to her models or animals, to outstanding beauties and to colour.
 Portraitor of Christine and the Queens, Jean-Paul Gaultier, JD Samson… she also works with Romy Alizée (see #5).

 Her retro universe, romantic and acidulated, is clearly at first line of the upcoming visual universe.